YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    $ mupip integ -block=4 mumps.dat

-This command performs a MUPIP INTEG operation on the BLOCK 4 of mumps.dat.
+This command performs a MUPIP INTEG operation on BLOCK 4 of mumps.dat.

 Example: